PaulNovack/boxesCPlus/README.md

 There is a docker file that contains all the set up to enable libraries and copy executable file into the container
 - create container run: ./createBoxesDockerContainer.sh
 - list the containers get the container id run: docker image list
-- In the start server replace the hash with the containerid from above
+- In the "startServer.sh" replace the hash with the containerid from above
 - Run: startServer.sh

 You should then be able to access: http://127.0.0.1:8123/boxes/1